minio/docs/source/reference/minio-mc/mc-mb.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS

-   *Required* The MinIO or other S3-compatible service on which to create the
+   :required:

-   new bucket.
+   The MinIO or other S3-compatible service on which to create the new bucket.

    For creating a bucket on MinIO, specify the
    :ref:`alias <alias>` and the name of the bucket.
 For example: